Improved axion haloscope search analysis: Improvement

 We corrected for the background biased by the background parametrizations in the presence of axion signals using the CAPP-8TB simulation data and background only simulation data.
 The CAPP-8TB simulation data was used for the background parametrizations.
 The parametrizations were then applied to the background only simulation data to extract the background corrections shown as rectangles (blue) in Fig.~\ref{FIG:PCORR}, which are actually the power excess for the correlation coefficient calculations in Sec.~\ref{FULLCORR}, after further going through the Step-3 procedure.
 However, the background correction using the rectangles in Fig.~\ref{FIG:PCORR} cannot suppress the overestimated axion signal excess, which is shown in Figs.~\ref{FIG:FITBIAS} and \ref{FIG:PCORR} by the solid line.
 This can result in overestimated SNRs as mentioned earlier.
 Hence we refer to the correction as ``underestimated background correction''.
 To avoid the overestimated axion signal excess, we applied another scale factor $\zeta$ of 0.44 to the underestimated background correction, which is shown in Fig.~\ref{FIG:PCORR} as circles (red) which are referred to as ``scaled background correction''.
+The scale factor of 0.44 was obtained at the axion signal frequency by equating the difference between the two background corrections (rectangles and circles in Fig.~\ref{FIG:PCORR}) and the overestimated axion signal excess (solid line in Fig.~\ref{FIG:FITBIAS}), where the scaled background correction is the product of the scale factor and the underestimated background correction.
 The left and right plots in Fig.~\ref{FIG:PCORR} show the background corrections in the frequency regions without and with the simulated axion signals, respectively.
 The narrower band with circles (red) in the left plot resulted from the scale factor $\zeta$.
 Note that the noise power with the co-adding and signal weighting is about 6.5 zW in the signal region, thus the scaled background correction is at most 0.03\% of the noise power.
 The underestimated background correction is at most 0.06\% of the noise power, which can explain why the $\sigma_\varA{grand}$ from the 5-parameter fit has no problems, as shown in Fig.~\ref{FIG:PCORRorECorr}(B).
 Figure~\ref{FIG:SNR-PCORR} shows the SNRs after applying the two background corrections, where rectangles (blue) are SNRs with the underestimated background correction and circles (red) are those with the scaled background correction.
 The SNR using the scaled background correction shows good agreement with that using perfect fit (solid line) in the axion signal frequency, while the SNR with the underestimated background correction is overestimated by a factor of $1/(\xi_\varA{Step-1.5}\xi_\varA{Step-3})$, as shown in the bottom plot of Fig.~\ref{FIG:SNR-PCORR}, as expected earlier.
 Finally, we confirmed that the scale factor $\zeta$ is a frequency-independent numerical factor from the other CAPP-8TB simulation data, which has to be.
 Otherwise, the direction of the background correction in this paper is undesirable for axion haloscope searches because of the unknown axion mass.